fweiss/yocto-rpi-vm/README.md

 Run ``vagrant ssh`` to access a shell on the VM.
 You will run the Yocto build and SD Card utilities from this shell.

 ## Setting up the yocto build environment
-The yocto build environment will be setup as follows:
+The yocto build environment will be setup in the VM as follows:

 - /home/vagrant/source - the yocto source and layers
 - /home/vagrant/build - the build workspace